Amos Adams

 Amos Adams (September 1, 1728 – October 5, 1775) was a diligent preacher, and minister of the first church in Roxbury, Massachusetts.

+Life

 He graduated from Harvard University in 1752.
 He was ordained as successor to Mr. Peabody September 12, 1753, and died at Dorchester on October 5, 1775, at age 48, of dysentery, which prevailed in the camp at Cambridge and Roxbury.
 His son, Thomas Adams, was ordained in Boston as minister for Camden, South Carolina, where, after a residence of 8 years, he died August 16, 1797.

 Adams in early life devoted himself to religious service, and he continued his labors as a preacher of the gospel with unabating vigor till his death.
 He was fervent in devotion, and his discourses, always animated by a lively and expressive action, were remarkably calculated to warm the hearts of the audience.
 He was steadfast in his principles and unwearied in industry.